drewboswell/converge/README.md

 #    version             get converge version and build information
 ```

-put the following in a converge.yaml:
+Put the following in a converge.yaml:
 ```yaml
 conf:
     default: